Mission of NDSCS Student Senate

 We, the students of the North Dakota State College of Science, desire to establish this constitution and bylaws in order to have an effective and organized method of exercising the authority which is inherent in, or delegated to, the student body of the North Dakota State College of Science hereinafter called the student body.

-All bona fide students of the North Dakota State College of Science who pay the student activity fee, as officially established by proper authority, and are in good standing with respect to all college regulations, shall be considered members of the student body.
+All degree-seeking, registered students of the North Dakota State College of Science, as officially established by proper authority, and are in good standing with respect to all college regulations, shall be considered members of the student body.

 Section 1 - The governing group of the student body shall be called the Student Senate.

-Section 2 - The Student Senate shall be comprised of 14 total students, at least two first year students, two second year students, one North Dakota State College of Science Fargo student, two students from the Arts, Science and Business Division and two students from the Technologies and Services Division or any combination thereof.
+Section 2 - The Student Senate shall be comprised of 14 total students, at least two first-year students, two second-year students, one North Dakota State College of Science Fargo student, four students from at least four different academic clusters or any combination thereof.